Privacy Policy

 The Services are provided, supported, and hosted in the United States and are governed by United States law and the laws of the applicable states within the United States.
 If you are using the Services from outside the United States, please be aware that your information may be transferred to, stored and processed in the United States where our servers are located and our databases are operated.
 The data protection and other laws of the United States might not be as comprehensive as those in your country.
 By using the Services, you consent to your information being transferred to our facilities and to the facilities of those third parties with whom we share it as described in our Privacy Policy.

-If you wish to contact us or have any questions about or complaints in relation to this Privacy Policy, please contact us at support@ATM.com, or Ant Money, Inc, 4600 Campus Drive, Suite 107, Newport Beach, CA 92660.
+If you wish to contact us or have any questions about or complaints in relation to this Privacy Policy, please contact us at support@ATM.com, or ATM.com, Inc., 4600 Campus Drive, Suite 107, Newport Beach, CA 92660.

 Our website collects information that identifies, relates to, describes, references, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or device ("Personal Information").